HKalher/JaicoEcommerce/README.md

 # JaicoEcommerce

-it is an Ecommerce website built on django framework and oscar framework.
+it is an Ecommerce website developed using django framework and oscar framework.

 Here are some screenshots.